monome/docs/norns/shield.md

 ## requirements

-- [raspberry pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b) (important! other models are not compatible)
+- [raspberry pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b) ($35) important! other models are not compatible.
-- sd card - use a high quality brand such as [SanDisk](https://www.adafruit.com/product/2820)
+- sd card - use a high quality brand such as [SanDisk](https://www.adafruit.com/product/2820) ($10)
-- power supply - the Pi3B has a micro-USB power port and requires (at least 2A)[https://www.adafruit.com/product/1995]. you can also use a portable USB battery if it's sufficiently large.
+- power supply - the Pi3B has a micro-USB power port and requires [at least 2A](https://www.adafruit.com/product/1995). you can also use a portable USB battery if it's sufficiently large.

 ## assembly